stong/flare-on-2024-writeups/2-checksum/README.md

 # 2: Checksum

 This is another easy warmup challenge.
+Unfortunately I overcomplicated it since I'm an idiot, but the challenge should be solveable very quickly.

 It's a Windows exe compiled with Golang.
 The main gimmick is that it's Golang which makes the Hex-Rays experience less ideal, but with IDA 9 it's much better than before, and we even have symbols for most library functions.

 Basically, it asks you to do some math problems (see below for example)